AI Connections

 Linking Test Cases to Traces

-When running evaluations through an AI Connection, you can link each test case to its corresponding trace for full observability.
+For single-turn evaluations, you can link each test case to its corresponding trace for full observability.
 This is done by including testCaseId in your payload (enabled by default) and passing it to your tracing setup.

 Include testCaseId in your payload configuration and ensure your AI connection is configured to accept it.